 The Maintenance Leadership Academy (MLA) provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors, superintendents, and managers.
 The MLA is an investment in an employee's role as a leader and mentor that helps agencies become more efficient and innovative.
 The MLA decreases the time it takes to acclimate new managers, improves decision-making, and supports workforce development.

-Participants acquire an understanding of the various processes, methods, and materials that are applied to maintain their organization's bridge and highway systems.
-Participants develop a knowledge base of planning, scheduling, quality control, customer focus, program presentation, asset management, contract management and performance improvement.
-See sample outcomes below for each of the six modules that comprise the Academy.
+Participants acquire an understanding of the various processes, methods, and materials that are applied to maintain and preserve their organization's bridge and highway systems.
+Participants develop a knowledge base of planning, scheduling, quality control, customer focus, program presentation, asset management, pavement and bridge preservation, contract management, and performance improvement.
+Completion requirements include:

 -Enroll and attend a 1-hour Orientation Web-conference

--Attend 8 days of instructor-led, classroom training
+-Attend 10.5 days of instructor-led, classroom training

 If you have questions about this NHI training, please contact NHI at firstname.lastname@example.org or 877.558.6873.